Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 ```

 * `V` - view model that will be used in the dialog's template and controller.
-* `D` - object that is passed into the dialog via the options parameters when opening the dialog.
+* `D` - dialog model that is passed into the dialog via the options parameters when opening the dialog.
-* `R` - object that is used to resolve the promise when the dialog is closed.
+* `R` - dialog result model that is used to return information from the dialog to the caller promise when the dialog is closed.

 For example, the PIN entry dialog itself works with `PinEntryViewModel` (`V`).
 It receives `PinEntryDialogModel` as its input (`D`) and when it closes it returns `PinEntryDialogResultModel` (`R`):